 Our culture has an idea of what kids like and don’t like.
 We have children’s menus and food made into “fun” shapes in the hopes that kids will eat them.
 But food is inherently interesting.
 Fruits and vegetables come in a rainbow of colors and shapes.
 Foods from cultures other than our own are captivating, delicious, and sometimes weird.
 When we expose our children to all the diversity that food has to offer – without an agenda that they MUST like it – we foster a relationship with food that’s based on fun, adventure, and curiosity.

 4. Be the example, not the lecturer.

 Create your own positive, healthy and happy relationship with food and body.
 We know that kids learn by watching their parents.
-Your eating habits, and how you feel about your body is a much more powerful nutritional story than what you could ever “teach” your kids about nutrition and positive eating habits.
-“Be the change you want to see” – as often attributed to Gandhi, is exactly what we want to do when it comes to helping kids have a healthy relationship with food, and all of their life.
-So, enjoy your food.
-Deeply nourish and love your body.
-Your kids will see that and soak in the blueprint for how to have a healthy relationship to their own body.
+Your eating habits, and how you feel about your body is a much more powerful nutritional story than what you could ever “teach” your kids about nutrition and positive eating behaviors.“Be the change you want to see” – as often attributed to Gandhi, is exactly what we want to do when it comes to helping kids have a healthy relationship with food, and all of their life.

 So, enjoy your food and encourage mindful eating habits.
 Deeply nourish and love your body.
 Your kids will see that and soak in the blueprint for how to have a healthy relationship with their own bodies.
 Supporting our children to have a healthy and positive relationship with their bodies is worth the time and energy for both our kids and ourselves.